Azure Data Explorer: Features

-Azure Data Explorer offers an optimized query language and visualizing options of its data with a SQL-like language called KQL (Kusto Query Language.).
+Azure Data Explorer offers an optimized query language and visualizing options of its data with a SQL-like language called KQL (Kusto Query Language).

 Azure Data Explorer can ingest 200 MB per second per node.
 Data Ingestion methods are pipelines and connectors to common services like Azure Event Grid or Azure Event Hub, or programmatic ingestion using SDKs.

-Data visualization can be achieved using their native dashboard offering, or with tools like PowerBI or Grafana.
+Data visualization can be achieved using their native dashboard offering, or with tools like Power BI or Grafana.

 Design

 Azure Data Explorer is a distributed database running on a cluster of compute nodes in Microsoft Azure.
 It is based on relational database management systems (RDBMS), supporting entities such as databases, tables, functions, and columns.
 It supports complex analytics query operators, such as calculated columns, searching and filtering on rows, group by-aggregates and joins.

 The engine service exposes a relational data model: At the top level (cluster) there is a collection of databases, each database contains a collection of tables and stored functions.
 Each table defines a schema (ordered list of typed fields).

 In Azure Data Explorer, unlike a typical relational database management systems (RDBMS), there are no constraints like key uniqueness, primary and foreign key.
 The necessary relationships are established at the query time.
 The data in Azure Data Explorer generally follows this pattern: Creating Database, Ingesting data, Query the database.